marinamen/CS2023/README.md

 # 3. 💪 The Assessment

 The assessment of the IB Computer Science course is detailed in **Table 1**.
-In our classroom we will use the rubric for CS IA (**Table 2**) to assess the projects proposed for each unit during the year.
-In addition we will have a combination of ①　mock papers, ②　quizzes, and ③　programming assignments to obtain a proper sample of your growth.
-The Predicted Grade (PG) is derived from all these components.
+This is how the IB is graded.
+However, in our class we do much more and care about more things that show your learning

 **Table 1.** Description of the assessment components for SL and HL